From pollution to potential solution: What Pittsboro has done to address water quality

 That didn’t happen until Dec.
 1, when Pittsboro announced its partnership with the local co-op grocer Chatham Marketplace.
 The partnership allowed for Pittsboro water customers — including renters in Chapel Ridge — to access the grocer’s RO water filling station at no cost to them.
 Platt said that while it was frustrating to have to wait over a year to have this first step enacted, she’s thankful the town took action.

-“At their December 2020 meeting, I really implored them to do something now,” Platt said.
+“At their December 2020 meeting, I really implored them [the Pittsboro Board of Commissioners] to do something now,” Platt said.
 “One of the key recommendations we made to the board was to offer an interim water source, and so I’m certainly thrilled that they’re doing it.”

 What’s the next step for Pittsboro?